Winterflower/winterflower.github.io/_posts/2020-05-14-tell-me-your-secret-victoria.md

 peanut butter straight out of the jar.
 Seeing Hanna on screen, naked, was revolutionary yet unnerving.
-Here was a woman in a body that didn't come from the same razor thin mold and here was was, walking around in a bikini, in a bath, having sex with a good-looking man who owned a brownstone in New York City.
+Here was a woman in a body that didn't come from the same razor thin mold and here she was, walking around in a bikini, in a bath, having sex with a good-looking man who owned a brownstone in New York City.

 I related to Hanna, but desperately wanted to be Marnie.